Magistrates’ Court of Victoria

 - interests in land;

-- actions to To make people obey a law or the terms of an agreement, using police powers or court orders. the payment of fines, penalties, forfeitures or other sums of money;
+- actions to enforce the payment of fines, penalties, forfeitures or other sums of money;

 - family law: